Skip to content

 TargetMetaverseAttributeId int No New target metaverse attribute ID

-SourceAttributeId int No New connected system source attribute ID
+SourceAttributeId int No New Connected System source attribute ID

 CaseSensitive bool No Whether the match comparison is case-sensitive